Logo

 Scenario #1 - DESK001 retirement

-In this scenario, I’ve chosen to retire DESK001 at Jan 31, 2020, PRIOR to the last amortized date.
-Obviously this is odd, but let’s assume amortization was processed before someone got the paperwork that one of the new desks was damaged in January.
-Hey, it happens! :)
+In this scenario, I've chosen to retire DESK001 on Jan 31, 2020, before the last amortized date.
+This is an odd example I admit, but let's assume amortization was processed before someone got the paperwork that one of the new desks was damaged in January.
+Hey, it happens! 😄

 DESK001 retirement